 On January 1, 2006, we adopted FASB Statement No. 123(R) using the modified prospective method.
-FASB Statement 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
-Under the modified prospective approach, the recognition provisions of FASB Statement No. 123 (R) are applied prospectively.
+FASB Statement No. 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
+Under the modified prospective approach, the recognition provisions of FASB Statement No. 123(R) are applied prospectively.
 For prior periods, companies are required to disclose the pro forma impact of adopting the standard for prior periods.
 All of our options outstanding as of December 31, 2005 were fully vested as a result of the decision to accelerate the vesting of any unvested options as of December 31, 2005.
 A total of 436,368 options, with a weighed average exercise price of \$15.25 per share, were accelerated.
 Of these options, 90% had exercise prices below market value ("in-the-money options") as of December 28, 2005.
 The reason for the acceleration was to avoid recognizing associated stock-based compensation for these options in future periods' consolidated statements of income.
-We estimate the pre-tax charge avoided in future periods by the acceleration of these options to be approximately \$2.9 million (excluding the impact of forfeitures).
-In conjunction with the acceleration, we recorded a pre-tax charge of \$0.1 million in the fourth quarter of 2005 related to the acceleration of in-the-money options we estimated would not have otherwise vested.
+We estimate the pre-tax charge avoided in future periods by the acceleration, we recorded a pre-tax charge of \$0.1 million in the fourth quarter of 2005 related to the acceleration of in-the-money options we estimated would not have otherwise vested.
 This charge was included in selling, general, and administrative expenses on the consolidated statements of income.
-The Company expects there to be no further impact, from the share-based payments that were outstanding as of

-December 31, 2005, on its consolidated statements of income.
+The Company expects there to be no further impact, from the share-based payments that were outstanding as of December 31, 2005, on its consolidated statements of income.
 However, stock-based compensation expense could become material to the Company depending on the number of options that are granted in the future.

-We will continue to use the Black-Scholes method to compute fair value of share-based payments granted in future periods.
-After reviewing alternative valuation methods, we selected the Black-Scholes method based on our prior experience with it and its wide use by other issuers comparable to the Company.
+We used the Black-Scholes method for disclosures prior to adoption.
+After reviewing alternative valuation methods, we selected to continue using the Black-Scholes method based on our prior experience with it, and its wide use by other issuers comparable to the Company.
 We will consider the use of another model if additional information becomes available in the future that indicates another model would be more appropriate for the Company, or, if grants issued in future periods have characteristics that cannot be reasonably estimated using Black-Scholes.

-There is no material impact on the condensed consolidated financial statements resulting from the adoption of FASB 123(R) for the period ended March 31, 2006.
+There is no material impact on the condensed consolidated financial statements resulting from the adoption of FASB 123(R) for the three and six month periods ended June 30, 2006.